 3. The accusation came AFTER enough months had passed to ‘establish’ an odd case re: Nungesser’s character.
 “Josie” claimed he tried to kiss and grope her without permission– then sent fun, sexual e-mails to him later, mirroring Sulkwociz’s own behavior.
 “Natalie” more or less claimed he was a bad boyfriend rather than abusive– yet had just come out of an abusive relationship, herself, was suffering from depression, and still agreed to meet up/make plans after their breakup.

 4. Columbia investigates Nungesser and finds nothing- even though an investigator admitted to really wanting to find fault with him, only to conclude that Sulkowicz was lying.

-5. The police might have investigated, but Sulkowicz declined due to the emotional battery … Continue reading →
+5. The police might have investigated, but Sulkowicz declined due to the emotional battery of having to re-live … Continue reading →